-Alcácer scores again as Dortmund routs Leverkusen 4-0
+Dortmund routs Leverkusen 4-0, Leipzig holds Bayern 1-1

 BERLIN (AP) — Paco Alcácer warmed up for the visit of his former club Barcelona by continuing his remarkable scoring streak as Borussia Dortmund beat Bayer Leverkusen 4-0 in the Bundesliga on Saturday.

-Alcácer, whose loan deal from Barcelona was made permanent in November, claimed his fifth goal in four league games in the 28th minute and produced a dummy which saw Marco Reus score off Jadon Sancho’s cross in the 50th.
+Alcácer, whose loan deal from Barcelona was made permanent in November, claimed his fifth goal in four league games in the first half and produced a dummy which saw Marco Reus score off Jadon Sancho’s cross in the second.

 The striker has scored in each of his eight competitive appearances this season, claiming seven goals for Dortmund — including in the season-opening German Supercup — and three in two games for Spain.